-The MGA Insurance segment was impacted by claims as a result of Covid-19 in addition to an above average year for natural catastrophe claims, particularly as a result of multiple landfalling hurricanes in the United States.
+The result was impacted by an above average year for natural catastrophe claims, across both the MGA and Reinsurance class particularly as a result of multiple landfalling hurricanes in the United States.

-The gross premiums written received from two (2019: two) customers were individually greater than 10 per cent of the total gross premiums written.
-All premiums were concluded in the UK.
+The gross premiums written received from two (2020: two) customers were individually greater than 10 per cent of the total gross premiums written.

-Commissions on direct insurance gross premiums written during 2020 were \$22.3m (2019: \$15.6m).
+Commissions on direct insurance gross premiums written during 2021 were \$20.9m (2020: \$22.3m).